Down in the polls, an ailing Trump finds lavish airtime on conservative media in two-day interview blitz

 In recent days, his reelection campaign has stopped running TV ads in Ohio, Texas, Iowa and Nebraska, though he is still outspending Biden with Facebook ads in those states.
 The unpaid or “earned” media of his interview blitz, though, generated press coverage, social-media mentions and word of mouth without a dollar invested.

-It all seemed to be crescendoing toward the suspenseful promise of a grand stunt — an unprecedented on-camera “medical examination” of the president by a Fox News’ medical contributor during Tucker Carlson’s prime time program Friday night.
+It all seemed to be crescendoing toward the suspenseful promise of a grand stunt — an unprecedented on-camera “medical examination” of the president by a Fox News’ medical contributor during Tucker Carlson’s prime-time program Friday night.

 The interviews were friendly, to say the least, often feeling like extended ads for his reelection.